Peace Corps Paul D. Coverdell Fellows Program

-UC ranks No. 3 among the nation’s elite institutions for Co-op education for 2020.
+UC ranks No. 4 among the nation’s elite institutions for Co-op education for 2022 in the U.S. News & World Report latest ranking.
 Among public universities, UC is No. 1 in the nation, higher than Massachusetts Institute of Technology, Duke University, Stanford University and many more.

 School of Planning and College of Design, Architecture, Art, and Planning (DAAP)

 The University of Cincinnati’s School of Planning is within the College of DAAP.
 The programs within the College of DAAP are consistently ranked among the very best in both a world and national class.
 Planetizen has ranked the graduate programs in the School of Planning amongst the best: 1st among small programs, 4th in the Midwest and 20th in the nation.
 The University of Cincinnati’s School of Planning is the only planning school offering bachelor’s, master’s, and doctoral degrees with the integration of co-op work experience.
 The school offers a diverse learning environment and produces graduates with the credentials to practice as professional urban planners, both domestically and overseas.